OstermD/EAIK/README.md

   ik_7R_KUKA_R800();
 }
 ```

-Even more examples for the python interface are available [here](https://github.com/OstermD/EAIK/tree/main/src/eaik/examples).

 Again, if you are stuck somewhere or have open questions feel free to reach out to us.